dinanz/fall23/Programming Languages/HW/Assignment 1/README.md

 - Originall I wrote the grammar for css attributes as: property COLON values SEMICOLON, where values goes to STRING values | STRING, and property goes to STRING, but that didn't work with what I have and so I generalised it into ATTRIBUTE.

 ## What doesn't work
 - Unable to successfully fully parse.
 I've added the trace; it does parse up until certain points.
+I think both scanner and parser are mostly fine but due to a few edge cases it isn't passing.
 - Have not implemented getting the depth.
 - Haven't implemented verifying start tag = end tag.